Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Stability analysis of our natural hovering extremum seeking system and comparison with open-loop

 where \([\bm{Y}, \bm{Z}]\) is the Lie bracket between the vector fields \(\bm{Y}\) and \(\bm{Z}\), defined as

 A key limitation in applying VOC-based averaging via \eqref{eq:VOC_result} is that smothness in $\bm{x}$ is not satisfied in the vector field \( \bm{Z}(\bm{x}) \) due to the presence of nonsmooth function, namely $|\dot{\phi}|$ (see \eqref{eq:control_affine_form}).
 This lack of smoothness curtails the use of differentiation to compute the Lie bracket in \eqref{eq:VOC_result}.
 To address this, we introduce a smooth approximation for the absolute value function \( |\dot{\phi}| \) similar to \cite{taha2016geometriclong}.

 We approximate the absolute value function as: \( |\dot{\phi}| \approx \dot{\phi} h(\dot{\phi}) \), where \( h(\dot{\phi}) = \frac{2}{\pi} \tan^{-1}(n \dot{\phi}) \).
 The larger the $n$, the better the smoothing approximation.
 Through our analysis, we found that using \( n = 50 \) works well for all insects and hummingbird, offering a sufficiently accurate approximation.
 Furthermore, Figure \ref{fig:smoothing_comparison} shows a precise match between the actual nonsmooth ES dynamics per \eqref{eq:Full_model_ESC} of the hawkmoth and the smoothed ES dynamics with \( n = 50 \), specifically for the states \( w \) and \( \dot{\phi} \) starting the simulation with $w_0=0$.
 In said simulation, we used $J= z^2$.

 After considering the aforementioned smoothing approximation, we are ready to apply the VOC-based averaging in (\ref{eq:VOC_result}) and analyze stability via linearization and eigenvalues, which in turn characterizes the stability of the natural hovering ES system \eqref{eq:Full_model_ESC}.
 The reader is referred to the code in \cite{githubdae} for the computations involved in \eqref{eq:VOC_result}, linearization about hovering equilibrium, and eigenvalues computation.
-However, here we present the end result, provided in Table \ref{tab:eigenvalues}, which concludes stability.
-It is worth mentioning that during the eigenvalues analysis, we mainly focused on the states \( w \), \( \dot{\phi} \), and \( \hat{\tau} \) in both cases of the objective functions.
-The \( z \) and \( \phi \) states are ignorable coordinates that do not affect the system dynamics \cite{taha2016geometriclong}.
-That is, we get 0 eigenvalues with corresponding eigenvectors that have nonzero components only in these ignorable coordinates, hence, these ignorable coordinates do not affect the equilibrium stability of the other variables \( w \), \( \dot{\phi} \), and \( \hat{\tau} \).
+However, here we present the end result, provided in Table \ref{tab:eigenvalues}.